Understanding Major Scales And Key Signatures

 Starting on C and following the correct order of whole steps and half steps a C Major scale would look like this:

 As you can see, the C Major scale is made up entirely of natural notes.
 It is in fact the only Major scale which does not require the use of a single sharp or flat.
 Every other Major scale will contain at least one accidental.
 However, if we stick to the correct pattern of whole steps and half steps they will not be hard to figure out.

-The easiest way to remember each major scale is just by remembering each key signature.
-In order to fully understand the key in which each key signature is representing take the last accidental in the key signature and go up one half step.
-For instance, one half step above C# is D. F# - C# is therefore the key signature of D Major.
-Likewise, one half step above A# is B. Therefore, F# - C# - G# - D# - A# is the key signature of B Major.
+In order to understand the key in which each key signature is representing take the last accidental in the key signature and go up one half step.
+For instance, one half step above C-sharp is D. F-sharp, C-sharp is the therefore the key signature to D Major.
+Likewise, one half step above A-sharp is B. Therefore, F-sharp, C-sharp, G-sharp, D-sharp, A-sharp is the key signature of B Major.

 Here now is a list of each key signature which contains only flats.